-Pregnant women are also screened for hepatitis B. If they are infected, their baby can be vaccinated shortly after birth to prevent them also becoming infected.
+Pregnant women are offered screening for hepatitis B. If they are infected, their baby can be vaccinated shortly after birth to prevent them also becoming infected.

 Read more about hepatitis B vaccination.

 Who is affected?

 Hepatitis B is uncommon in England and cases are largely confined to certain groups, such as drug users, men who have sex with men, and certain ethnic communities (for example, South Asian, African and Chinese).
 There were 5,478 newly reported cases in England during 2011.

 In contrast, hepatitis B is common in other parts of the world, particularly east Asia and sub-Saharan Africa.
 The World Health Organization estimates that hepatitis B is responsible for 600,000 deaths a year worldwide.

 The vast majority of people infected with hepatitis B are able to fight off the virus and fully recover from the infection within a couple of months.

 Most people with chronic hepatitis B have very little liver damage.
 A small minority of people go on to develop cirrhosis of the liver and, in some cases, liver cancer.